-Depending on other additional symptoms a teen may be experiencing, such as symptoms of Depression or Anxiety, sometimes therapists may prescribe medication.
+Depending on other additional symptoms a teen may be experiencing, such as symptoms of depression or anxiety, sometimes therapists may prescribe medication.
 Medication can help a teen work through severe depressive thoughts that may stand in the way of making progress in therapy.

-Lastly, Paradigm Malibu also works with teens in group sessions and family sessions, in order to help provide a healthy support system in place for the teen to return to.
+Lastly, Paradigm Malibu also works with teens in group sessions and family sessions, to help put in place a healthy support system to which the teen can return.
 Also, these sessions can be extremely helpful for family members and parents, who often have stresses and questions of their own, related to their own experience.

-There are a number of good, effective treatment centers and resources available for teens with Bulimia, including out-patient options.
+There are several good, effective treatment centers and resources available for teens with Bulimia, including outpatient options.
 The most important thing is for you to get your teen professional help.
 Eating disorders are serious, especially because they might mask themselves as normal behavior, rather than an unhealthy fixation with weight and food.
 If your teen exhibits common symptoms – such as regularly going to the bathroom, having a consistently sore throat, and rapidly losing weight – speak with them, and talk to them about getting help.
 Outpatient treatment is different from residential treatment in that it simply involves regularly visiting a treatment facility to speak with a therapist or get medication.
 We find that residential treatment offers a unique intensive approach to making considerable strides toward recovery in a relatively short amount of time.
-Often, with the distractions and stresses of life put temporarily on hold, teens can really focus on and engage in their treatment, making for the most successful and lasting effects.
+Often, with the distractions and stresses of life put temporarily on hold, teens can really focus on and engage in their treatment, which makes for the most successful and lasting effects.